 Join us for our Free College Financial Planning Workshop in Wilton on Tuesday, February 25, 2020 at 6:30 pm.
 We will be in the Presidents’ Room of the Wilton Library, 137 Old Ridgefield Road.
 Reserve your spot at www.freecollegefinancialaidworkshop.com

 - Critical information not covered during high school financial aid night

 - Opportunities available for your student to attend an expensive private university for less than a state school.

 - Selecting colleges that will give you the best financial aid packages – more FREE money and less loans.

 - Locating and applying for every “need-based” scholarship, grant, and low-interest loan that your student may be eligible for!

 - Paying for college without relying on 529 plans, expensive private student loans or raiding your retirement accounts

 - Simplify the process and making sure you do all the right things at the right time.

-- Which assets are taken into consideration when the U.S. Department of Education calculates your Expected Family Contribution (EFC).
+- Which assets are taken into consideration when the U.S. Department of Education calculates your Estimated Family Contribution (EFC).

 - The Biggest Mistakes parents can make that cause them to overpay for college…and how to avoid them